Fishing tips from a local Finger Lakes fisherman

 Just 23 miles west of Syracuse, the sparkling blue-green waters of Skaneateles Lake shine like a gem among the forested ridges of the Finger Lakes district.
-The sixth largest of the Finger Lakes, Skaneateles is exceptionally beautiful and serene; the water is so pristine that nearby towns, including the city of Syracuse, use the lake as a source of drinking water - unfiltered.
+The sixth largest of the Finger Lakes, Skaneateles Lake is exceptionally beautiful and serene.
+Nearby towns, including the city of Syracuse, use the lake as a source of unfiltered drinking water.

 Downtown Skaneateles - the streets of downtown Skaneateles evoke images of classic New England and embody the word "quaint."
 Stroll the Clift Park waterfront, check out the gazebo, and take in the natural beauty of the lake.

-It's worth a special visit at Christmas time, when the village of Skaneateles hosts "Dickens Christmas," an improvisational street theater featuring Dickensian characters roaming the streets in Victorian costumes.
+During weekends in December, the village of Skaneateles hosts "Dickens Christmas," an improvisational street theater, featuring Dickens characters roaming the streets in Victorian costumes.
 Horse-drawn carriages, carolers and even chesnuts roasting on open fires add to festive ambiance.

 Like most of the Finger Lakes, the area around Skaneateles Lake is good for bicyclists, provided that they are experienced with road riding.
 There are no marked biking trails on the lake, but the 32-mile circuit around the lake is a popular road route.

-All sorts of cruises are on offer, including a popular dinner cruise and a postal boat cruise.
-Mid-Lake Navigation Co. is the biggest operator on the lake, and they offer cruises on the Erie Canal as well.
-(11 Jordan St., 315-685-8500, 800-545-4318, http://midlakesnav.com/).
+Dinner cruises and a postal boat cruise are available on the lake.
+Mid-Lake Navigation Co. is the biggest operator on the lake, offering cruises on the Erie Canal as well (11 Jordan Street).
 Some hotels offer cruises on Skaneateles Lake.

 Another great fishing spot is the nearly 4-acre lot of public land at 2880 West Lake Road, about 2.7 miles from downtown Skaneateles, along the western shore of the lake.
 Boaters make good use of it as well.
 This spot is open to the public, but parking is limited.
 Accessible by water.